marler8997/zigup/README.md

 Download and manage zig compilers.

-# Zigup Transition to Anyzig

-I personally no longer use zigup and now use "anyzig" instead (see https://github.com/marler8997/anyzig).
-The difference between them is that zigup helps the user manage multiple zig versions themselves whereas anyzig relies on each individual project to declare which version of zig it requires.
-Anyzig provides a single universal zig executable meant to be installed system-wide that works with any version of zig.

-Zigup will continue to be supported, however, new feature efforts will focus on anyzig instead.
-If you have a use case that zigup supports that anyzig doesn't please open an issue there.
+> NOTE: I no longer use zigup.
+I've switched to using [anyzig](https://github.com/marler8997/anyzig) instead and recommend others do the same (here's [why](#why-anyzig)).
+Zigup will continue to be supported for those that just love it so much!

 # How to Install